samjones00/docs/docs/_documentation/Service-return-types.md

 ### Services should only return Reference Types

-Services should never return a Value Type like an `int` or `long`.
-If a ValueType response is needed it's recommended to wrap it in a Response DTO, e.g:
+If a Value Type like `int` or `long` response is needed, it's recommended to wrap the Value Type in a Response DTO, e.g:

 ```csharp
 public class MyResponse